 ⤑Day 2: Island Lake Camp and Titcomb Exploration in Snow

 Clouds persisted in the morning and the weather was cool, so we didn’t get underway until 0930.
 The cool weather helped us make better progress than we would have on a hotter day, so we blasted through the miles and arrived at the hill overlooking Island Lake around 1 PM.
 As the lake and basin typically have a bunch of campers, we decided to camp on top of the overlook, which has a hidden meltpond that we could get water from and is quite secluded.
-This seemed a little nice than trying to vie spots past Island Lake, and it meant that we could continue onward without heavy packs, which we’d just have to pack back out anyway.
+This seemed a little nicer than trying to vie for spots past Island Lake, and it meant that we could continue onward without heavy packs, which we’d just have to pack back out anyway.
 The downside of course was the increased mileage for the day.

 - Camp setup and then the sandy beach of Island Lake.

 With the tent erected and everything stowed, we valiantly pressed on into increasingly stormy-looking weather.
 If you paid attention to my report of climbing Fremont, you’ll know that there is a certain area that I prefer to cross the river below the Titcomb Lakes, and we took that crossing as is our wont.

 Although I had brought my fly pole with me, the weather grew windy before we even made it to the first lake, and it began to rain, which soon became snow pellets, which became snow flurries that quickly melted on the ground.
 I have to say that we both appreciated the storm, as it gave the basin depth and atmosphere that was truly remarkable.